IvanTheProtogen/OutputLogger/README.md

-## [ ⚠️ ] Before you'll put this script on Auto-Execute, you must be aware of overflows this script can cause.
-Overflows can extend from several kilobytes to a few gigabytes.
+## [ ⚠️ ] Before you'll put this script on Auto-Execute, you must be aware of bloats/overflows this script can cause.
+Bloats/overflows can extend from several kilobytes to a few gigabytes.
 Always remember to clean the "LoggedOutputs" folder in the Workspace folder.

 This script automatically logs all output messages for you.